DimasDMM/pyramid/README.md

 cd ..
 ```

-It is necessary that you download the tokenizer and pretrained LM beforehand:
+It is necessary that you also download the tokenizer and pretrained LM beforehand:
 ```sh
 python run_download_lm.py --lm_name dmis-lab/biobert-v1.1 --log_to_file 0
 ```